Your Social Security income could be taxed. That may seem unfair or unfathomable. Regardless of how you feel about it, it is a possibility.

 Single filers whose combined income tops $34,000 and joint filers with combined incomes above $44,000 may see up to 85% of their Social Security benefits taxed.2

 You can even have these taxes withheld from your Social Security income.
-You can choose either 7%, 10%, 15%, or 25% withholding per payment.
-Another alternative is to make estimated tax payments per quarter, like a business owner does.2
+You can choose either 7%, 10%, 15%, or 22% withholding per payment.
+Another alternative is to make estimated tax payments per quarter, like a business owner does.2,3

 A charitable IRA gift may be a good idea.
 You can make one if you are 70½ or older in the year of the donation.
-You can endow a qualified charity with as much as $100,000 in a single year this way.
-The amount of the gift may be used to fully or partly satisfy your Required Minimum Distribution (RMD), and the amount will not be counted in your adjusted gross income.3
+Individually, you can endow a qualified charity with as much as $100,000 in a single year this way.
+The amount of the gift counts toward your Required Minimum Distribution (RMD) and will not be counted in your taxable income.4

 You could withdraw more retirement income from Roth accounts.
-Distributions from Roth IRAs and Roth workplace retirement plan accounts are tax-exempt as long as you are age 59½ or older and have held the account for at least five tax years.4
+Distributions from Roth IRAs and Roth workplace retirement plan accounts are tax exempt as long as you are age 59½ or older and have held the account for at least five tax years.5

 Will the income limits linked to taxation of Social Security benefits ever be raised?